 AutoRABIT Salesforce DevOps in Provar Test

-Provar supports integration with a large number of generic CI/CD and Salesforce specialist release management tools and platforms.
-For those customers using AutoRABIT Salesforce DevOps, this support article will guide you through the process of setting up your instance of AutoRABIT to run Provar tests.
+Provar supports integration with generic CI/CD and Salesforce specialist release management tools and platforms.
+For those customers using AutoRABIT Salesforce DevOps, this support article will guide you through setting up your instance of AutoRABIT to run Provar tests.
 At the end of this article, you will have set up a continuous integration job in AutoRABIT Salesforce that runs your Provar tests in a headless environment.

 Prerequisites of AutoRABIT in Provar Test

-- An AutoRABIT Saleforce Professional or Enterprise license
+• An AutoRABIT Salesforce Professional or Enterprise license

-- For this guide, we will be using Git.
-However, both Provar and AutoRABIT also support Subversion (SVN) and Team Foundation Server (TFS).
+• For this guide, we will be using Git.
+However, Provar and AutoRABIT support Subversion (SVN) and Team Foundation Server (TFS).

 Other Support Articles For Reference